 - Incorporating a creation dimension into the preparation for and administration of the Sacraments, in particular First Communion and Confirmation.

-Actions for individuals to consider
+Actions for groups and individuals to consider

 - Reflecting, in study and prayer, on climate change and environmental degradation.